maxfierrog/maxfierrog.github.io/content/posts/20-04-24/index.md

 {{% /hint %}}

 Furthermore, because many actions could be globally or locally commutative with respect to proxies' mutable state, sets of histories in the extensive form are usually of much higher cardinality than sets of possible states for rulesets' proxies.
-This is of course computationally favorable, as finite ruelesets (whose proxies have a finite number of possible states) can generate even inifinite extensive forms.
+This is of course computationally favorable, as finite ruelesets (whose proxies have a finite number of possible states) can generate even infinite extensive forms.

 {{< hint title="Example" >}}
 {{< split widths="9,5" >}}